 Don’t even think about setting up meetings with clients in your home office.
-You won’t be able to be professional with the renovations happening around you so make the most of it and book in your meeting at a local cafes.
+You won’t be able to be professional with the renovations happening around you so make the most of it and book in your meeting at a local cafe.

 Taking care of your contractors with a little sweetening up of tea, coffee and occasionally some cake or muffins is a good way of making them respect your home and the fact that you want them to feel welcome to stay and finish the job.
 Don’t get too engaged though as often like to sit around and chat, remember who is paying for that chat.

 It is vitally important that you have an agreed date that the project needs to be completed by.
 This ensures that the work will get done as soon as possible, reducing the amount of disruption in your home and office.
 If not you could find your home office world upside down until the contractor decides he is ready to finish your job.
 This costs your sanity and money as you cannot fulfill your simple daily work tasks.